 Of course, if you had to cancel your Safari due to injury or sickness, you could still claim a 100% refund since all covered cancellations reimburse the full Trip Cost.

 But, if you have no covered reason to cancel, then Cancel for Any Reason Safari Travel Insurance provides ideal protection.
 Again, we can help guide you.

 AardvarkCompare - Travel Insurance Marketplace

-At AardvarkCompare we work with some of the leading travel insurance carriers in the US.
+At AardvarkCompare, we work with the leading travel insurance carriers in the US.